Skip to content

 Replenish Management

 Set a Replenish Point (quantity threshold) and Replenish Quantity (how much to order).
-When stock falls to or below the replenish point, the item appears in the Low Stock Alert dashboard widget.
+When stock falls to or below the replenish point, the item appears in the Low Stock Alert dashboard widget and on the Source → Restock Planning page, which shows what to order, how much, and by when — sorted by urgency, with optional grouping by vendor.
+Smart Restock can also suggest replenish points from your actual usage — see the Smart Restock guide.

 Packaging

-Navigate to Inventory → Packaging to manage boxes, bags, labels, containers, and other packaging materials.
+Navigate to Source → Packaging to manage boxes, bags, labels, containers, and other packaging materials.

 Packaging items share the same core inventory fields as ingredients (Name, SKU, Description, State, Tracking Unit, Photos, Bin Location, Replenish Point, etc.).
 They are tracked separately to give you clear visibility into packaging costs versus raw material costs.